 The behavior of a proximal distance algorithm depends critically on a sensible tuning schedule for increasing $\rho$.
 Starting $\rho$ too high puts too much stress on satisfying the constraints.
 Incrementing $\rho$ too quickly causes the algorithm to veer off the solution path guaranteed by the penalty method.
 Given the chance of roundoff error even with double precision arithmetic, it is unwise to take $\rho$ all the way to $\infty$.
 Trial and error can help in deciding whether a given class of problems will benefit from an aggressive update schedule and strict or loose convergence criteria.
 In problems with little curvature such as linear programming, more conservative updates are probably prudent.
-Both the closest kinship matrix problem and the SPCA problem document the value of folding constraints into the domain of the loss.
+The linear programming, closest kinship matrix, and SPCA problems document the value of folding constraints into the domain of the loss.
 In the same spirit it is wise to minimize the number of constraints.
-A single penalty for projecting onto the intersection of two constraint sets is almost always preferable to two penalties for their separate projections.
-Exceptions to this rule occur when projection onto the intersection is hard.
+A single penalty for projecting onto the intersection of two constraint sets is almost always preferable to the sum of two penalties for their separate projections.
+Exceptions to this rule obviously occur when projection onto the intersection is intractable.
 The integer linear programming problem mentioned previously illustrates these ideas.

 Our earlier proximal distance algorithms ignored acceleration.
 In many cases the solutions produced had very low accuracy.
 The realization that convex proximal distance algorithms can be phrased as proximal gradient algorithms convinced us to try Nesterov acceleration.
 We now do this routinely on the subproblems with $\rho$ fixed.
 This typically forces tighter path following and a reduction in overall computing times.
-Our examples generally bear out the contention that Nesterov acceleration is useful in nonconvex problems \cite{Ghadimi2015}.
-However, the value of acceleration often lies in improving the quality of a solution as much as it does in increasing the rate of convergence.
+Our examples generally bear out the contention that Nesterov acceleration is useful in nonconvex problems \citep{Ghadimi2015}.
+It is noteworthy that the value of acceleration often lies in improving the quality of a solution as much as it does in increasing the rate of convergence.
 Of course, acceleration cannot prevent convergence to an inferior local minimum.